 All registered students are eligible for services at the center.
 All undergraduate traditional-age (under 25 years) full-time students are required to have medical information, including a physical examination and immunization records, on file at the Hood College Health Center.
 Copies of the required health forms may be found on the Hood website at http://www.hood.edu/Campus-Life/Health-Center/forms.html

 All medical records are confidential.
 Access to information is limited to authorized health center personnel, unless the student gives written consent or upon receipt of court-ordered subpoena.
 Medical records are destroyed seven years post-graduation or withdrawal.

 The center operates on a wellness model, focusing on preventive care and education to help students develop skills to maintain a healthy lifestyle.
 The center staff provides outpatient care for illnesses and injuries as well as referrals for services beyond the scope of the center.
 Nursing staff members are available for consultation for faculty and staff.

-The Office of International Student Services facilitates the successful transition for international students into the College community and supports them to maximize the range and extent of their learning opportunities in academic, social, and cultural settings.
-The Director of ISS advises students regarding the maintenance of F-1 status (non-immigrant student) and with immigration petitions such as F-1 work permits (Optional Practical Training, STEM), reinstatement, change of status, medical leave and transfer procedures.
-The Office of ISS hosts cultural events for domestic and international students.
+The Primary Designated Officer (PDSO) and The Graduate School facilitate the successful transition for international students into the College community and support them to maximize the range and extent of their learning opportunities in academic, social, and cultural settings.
+The PDSO advises students regarding the maintenance of F-1 status (non-immigrant student), immigration petitions such as F-1 work permits (Optional Practical Training, STEM), reinstatement, change of status, medical leave and transfer procedures.
+Both The Graduate School and Student Life Division host cultural events for domestic and international students.

-Housing during Thanksgiving, winter and spring break is available at no cost for international students.
+On-campus housing is available for both undergraduate and graduate international students.
+During Thanksgiving, winter and spring break, housing is available at no cost for international students living on-campus.
 Housing during summer is available on priority basis at a nominal cost.